 But her results were surprising.
 Here are her four tests and conclusions:

-- Test 4.
-One cup vinegar in a gallon of water vs. wood floor polish.
-Winner: Tied.
+- Test 4: One cup vinegar in a gallon of water vs. wood floor polish.
+Winner: Tie.

 Vinegar: Queen of green clean

-Vinegar ($2 to $3 for a gallon of white vinegar) is an “incredibly effective” cleaner, Kellner says.
+Vinegar (white vinegar runs about $4 to $5 a gallon) is an “incredibly effective” cleaner, Kellner finds.
 It will kill about 90 percent of household germs, according to some estimates.

 Rodale News compares vinegar with bleach: